deepakpatnaik2002/RetinoAI-Advanced-Diabetic-Retinopathy-Staging/README.md

   <img src="architecture.jpg" alt="architecture"/>
 </div>

-The project is as mentioned below:
+The project flow is as mentioned below:
+1. Data collection
+2. Data preprocessing
+3. Data augmentation
+4. Split the data
+5. Transfer learning
+6. CNN model
+7. Training
+8. Hyperparameter tuning
+9. Testing
+10. Deployment

+The Summary of the steps we followed:
 1. **Data collection**: Collect a large dataset of retinal images from diabetic patients, including both normal and diseased images.
+- The dataset can be accessed via this link from kaggle: [Blindness_Detection](https://www.kaggle.com/competitions/aptos2019-blindness-detection/data)
 2. **Data preprocessing**: Preprocess the images to normalize their size and color, and remove any artifacts or noise.
 Apply Gaussian blur to smooth out any minor variations in the images.
-3. **Data augmentation**: Augment the images by applying various transformations such as rotations, translations, scaling, and flipping.
+4. **Data augmentation**: Augment the images by applying various transformations such as rotations, translations, scaling, and flipping.
 This helps increase the diversity of the dataset and improves the robustness of the model.
-4. **Split the data**: Split the dataset into training, validation, and testing sets.
+5. **Split the data**: Split the dataset into training, validation, and testing sets.
-5. **Transfer learning**: Use a pre-trained ResNet50 model as a feature extractor, and freeze its layers.
+6. **Transfer learning**: Use a pre-trained ResNet50 model as a feature extractor, and freeze its layers.
 Extract the features from the augmented dataset using the ResNet50 model.
-6. **CNN model**: Build a CNN model to classify the retinal images based on the extracted features.
+7. **CNN model**: Build a CNN model to classify the retinal images based on the extracted features.
 The CNN model can consist of multiple layers, including convolutional layers, pooling layers, and fully connected layers.
-19
-7. **Training**: Train the CNN model using the extracted features as inputs, and the ground truth labels as outputs.
+8. **Training**: Train the CNN model using the extracted features as inputs, and the ground truth labels as outputs.
 This involves initializing the model, defining the loss function, optimizing the model parameters, and evaluating the model's performance on the validation set.
-8. **Hyperparameter tuning**: Experiment with different hyperparameters such as learning rate, batch size, and number of epochs to fine-tune the model's performance.
+9. **Hyperparameter tuning**: Experiment with different hyperparameters such as learning rate, batch size, and number of epochs to fine-tune the model's performance.
-9. **Testing**: Evaluate the trained model on the testing set to measure its accuracy, precision, recall, and F1 score.
+10. **Testing**: Evaluate the trained model on the testing set to measure its accuracy, precision, recall, and F1 score.
-10. **Deployment**: Deploy the model in a production environment, such as a mobile app or web service, where it can be used to classify retinal images as normal or diseased.
+11. **Deployment**: Deploy the model in a production environment, such as a mobile app or web service, where it can be used to classify retinal images as normal or diseased.